 Credentials of financial advisors depending on the institution they are working with.
-Find a Financial planner with any of these reputable credentials: The CFP (College for Professional Training or PFS (Personal Financial Specialist), or an investment advisor with (CFA®) Chartered Financial Analysts certificate.
+Find a Financial planner with any of these reputable credentials: The CFP (Certified Financial Planner) or PFS (Personal Financial Specialist), or an investment advisor with (CFA®) Chartered Financial Analysts certificate.

 These credentials are attained by passing several tests that show proficiency in the subject.
 Advisors also need to adhere to their work ethics and constantly advance their education.